-Hope to see you all out at the First Springfield MO NSSF Rimfire Challenge.
+Hope to see you all out at the next Springfield MO NSSF Rimfire Challenge.
+November 7th from 1:00 to 3:30 at Springfield Benchrest Rifle Club.
 No need to travel!!
 Stay in Springfield.
 Be home for dinner!!
-Need a little help.
 If you want to work the match, you’ll shoot for free!
-Message me for details!!
+Message me or call 417-224-4335 for details!!
+Click here for the registration link.

 Add the Washington Post’s “The Fix” blog to the growing list of sources that credit President Obama with being the best salesman for firearms and ammunition that the country has seen since Samuel Colt.
 Using a simple linear trend analysis based on NSSF-supplied data, writer Philip Bump calculated the difference between sales projections and what actually happened at the cash register, noting “… it’s about a $10 billion increase through the third quarter of last year.
 Much of that came in late 2012 and early 2013, when gun advocates were worried about new control measures…” Read the blog post.